neelsmith/greek/README.md

 `greek` is compiled for both the JVM and ScalaJS using scala versions 2.10, 2.11 and 2.12.

-If you are using sbt, include `Resolver.jcenterRepo` in your build file, and add this to your library dependencies:
+If you are using sbt, include this repository in your list of resolvers

+    resolvers += Resolver.bintrayRepo("neelsmith", "maven")

+and add this to your library dependencies:

     "edu.holycross.shot" %% "greek" % VERSION